-Lisa also received funding from ACYF to conduct an efficacy evaluation of the FAIR model, an integrative treatment for maternal substance abuse and child neglect which she developed using a NIDA-funded Career Development award.
-The Families Actively Improving Relationships (FAIR) model integrates evidence-based techniques targeting three key components: treatment of parenting deficits, substance use, and mental health symptoms, as well as their correlated contextual problems such as housing and employment.
-Families referred to FAIR receive services in their natural environments (e.g., home, school, court) and receive incentives that are related to healthy households for meeting individualized treatment goals.
-A dynamic wait-list design is being utilized to evaluate services being delivered in a Medicaid environment to families referred through the child welfare system.
+Lisa also is the developer of the Families Actively Improving Relationships (FAIR) model, an integrative intervention for families referred to the child welfare system for parental substance abuse.
+She currently is conducting an efficacy trial of FAIR when delivered under a Medicaid billable environment.
+FAIR integrates evidence-based techniques targeting four key treatment components including parental substance use, maladaptive parenting, and mental health symptoms as well as their correlated contextual problems such as housing and employment.
+Families referred to FAIR receive services in their natural environments (e.g., home, school, court) and receive incentives related to healthy households for meeting individualized treatment goals.
+Lisa oversees FAIR services provided to Lane County residents through the ODI Clinic; for more information, visit odiclinic.org/fair.

 Saldana, L. (2015).
 An integrated intervention to address the comorbid needs of families referred to child welfare for substance abuse and child neglect: FAIR pilot outcomes.
 Child Welfare Journal, 94(5).

 Saldana, L. (2014).
 The stages of implementation completion for evidence-based practice: Protocol for a mixed methods study.
 Implementation Science, 9, 43.

 Chamberlain, P., & Saldana, L. (2014).
 Practice-research partnerships that scale-up, attain fidelity, and sustain evidence-based practices.
 In P. C. Kendall & R. S. Beidas (Eds).
 Dissemination and implementation of evidence-based practices in child and adolescent mental health (pp. 127-142).
 New York: Oxford University Press.